-Despite the overall lack of punk on All Mod Cons, advance single ‘A Bomb in Wardour Street’ is a more convincing snarling rocker than anything The Jam had released before.
-But its double a-side, a cover of The Kinks’ ‘David Watts’ is much more indicative of the rest of the record.
-Song like ‘To Be Someone’ and ‘It’s Too Bad’ employ a mid-1960s sound, while the character sketch/assassination of ‘Mr. Clean’ recalls Ray Davies.
-Best of all is ‘Down at the Tube Station at Midnight’, where a 20 year old Weller employs striking imagery in his tale of a late night attack.
+Despite the overall lack of punk on All Mod Cons, the advance single ‘A Bomb in Wardour Street’ is a more convincing snarling rocker than anything The Jam had released before.
+But its companion on the double a-side, a cover of The Kinks’ ‘David Watts’ is much more indicative of the rest of the record.
+Songs like ‘To Be Someone’ and ‘It’s Too Bad’ employ a mid-1960s sound, while the character sketch/assassination of ‘Mr. Clean’ recalls Ray Davies.
+Best of all is ‘Down at the Tube Station at Midnight’, where a 20-year-old Weller employs striking imagery in his tale of a late-night attack.

 With Weller’s writing maturing, The Jam transform from a competent band to an excellent one on All Mod Cons.